jgrizzled/bipbf/README.md

 # bipbf

-**bipbf** is a brute force tool for recovering wallets where you have the seed phrase and a known address but forgot the password (aka 25th word).
+**bipbf** is a brute force password-guessing tool for recovering BIP39 (mnemonic seed) wallets where you have the seed phrase and a known address but forgot the password (aka 25th word).

 ## Requirements